Bands of the South African National Defence Force: NCG Band

 The National Ceremonial Guard Band (NCG Band) is the military band unit attached to the NCG.
 It is led by Music Director Lt.
 Col. Andrew Strugnell.
 The NCG Band serves as the seniormost band of the entire SANDF.
 Since 2001, the band has undertaken the role training of military bandsmen from Namibia and Botswana.

 Regimental Bands

 Cape Field Artillery

 The Cape Field Artillery Band was formed in 2005 because of a relationship between the Platinum Brass Band the regiment.
 Originally, the Platinum Brass Band was a marching band.
-During the course of the 2010 FIFA World Cup in South Africa, Staff Sergeant Andrew Imrie of the Cape Field Artillery Pipes and Drums played Nightfall in Camp from the Leerdam Bastion.
+During the course of the 2010 FIFA World Cup in South Africa, Pipe-Major (S/Sgt)Andrew Imrie of the Cape Field Artillery Pipes and Drums played Nightfall in Camp from the Leerdam Bastion.
+The band is based at the Castle of Good Hope and is now under the leadership of Pipe-Major Grant Scheffel and Warrant Officer Class 2 Andrew Imrie who is the Bandmaster.

 Cape Town Highlanders

 The Drums and Pipes participated in a special parade centenary for the Queen Mother in Edinburgh.
 The Drums and Pipes have since the death of the Queen Mother in 2002, the band performed regularly at the Royal Edinburgh Military Tattoo (2002, 2004, 2006, 2009 and 2012).
 In 2006, they were invited, together with the Queensland Police Pipe Band and 4 bands from the newly formed Royal Regiment of Scotland to perform at Balmoral Castle for the Royal Family.
 The Band has also participated in the Basel Tattoo, The Berlin Military Tattoo, Jinhae (South Korea) and at the Cape Town Tattoo, held in the Castle of Good Hope.